-There’s a rack full of candles with colorful images of Catholic saints and cards with prayers slipped into the cracks of the shrine’s brick walls.
-Locals say if you leave a candle with a wish and it burns all night, then your wish will come true.
+A rack is filled with candles with colorful images of Catholic saints and papers with prayers fill the cracks of the shrine’s brick walls.
+Locals say if you leave a candle with a wish and it burns all night, your wish will come true.

 The man buried here, Juan Oliveras, was an 18-year-old ranch hand who’d had a steamy love affair with his mother-in-law.
 His rancher father-in-law eventually caught the two having sex.
 A fight ensued and the young Oliveras was murdered with an axe.
 The mother-in-law buried her lover at the spot where he died.
 And then she hung herself from her balcony in despair.